Leen-Alzebdeh/duckietown/lab5/README.md

 ## DIGIT DETECTION WITH MACHINE LEARNING

-Author: Leen Alzebdeh, Tural Bakhtiyarli and Tianming Han
+Authors: Leen Alzebdeh, Tural Bakhtiyarli and Tianming Han

 The cmput412_tur4l repo's Lab5 digit_detection_node can be built with "dts devel build -f -H csc229XX" and run with "dts devel run -R csc229XX".
 The E5ML repo can be built with "dts devel build -f -H csc229XX" and run with "dts devel run -H csc229XX".